namshi/roger/README.md

 # Roger

-> A build server for docker containers
+> A continuous integration and build server and for docker containers

 Roger is a simple yet powerful build server for docker containers: you will